leixiaofeng-astar/eye_rasabot/data/nlu.md

 - My child might have lazy eyes, how do I confirm it?

 ## intent: amblyopia-treatment_general-paediatricophthalmology
-- What is patching?
+- What is the treatment for amblyopia?
-- Why does my child need patching?
+- Can lazy eyes be treated?
-- What is patching used for?
+- Can my child’s lazy eyes be improved?
-- Which eye should I patch?
+- What is the treatment for lazy eyes?
-- Which patch is better, cloth or sticky patch?
+- How is amblyopia treated?
-- How should I put on the patch?
+- Does spectacles help lazy eyes?
-- Is patching meant to treat lazy eyes or squint?
+- Does eye exercises help lazy eyes?
-- Is it useful if I patch when my child is asleep?
+- Is covering the eye a form of treatment for lazy eyes?
-- Why should I patch my child’s eye?
+- Should I reduce screen time if my child has lazy eyes?
-- Does patching help squinting?
+- How fast can lazy eyes be treated?
-- Does patching help to reduce my child’s degree?
+- When is the best time to treat lazy eyes?

 ## intent: straibismus-condition-paediatricophthalmology
 - What is a squint?